phalcon/documentation/docs/routing.md

 The first position must be skipped because it is used for the named parameter `year`.

 ### Modules
 You can define routes with modules in the path.
-This is specially suitable to multimodule applications.
+This is especially suitable for multimodule applications.
 You can define a default route that includes a module wildcard.

 ```php
 <?php